SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

       }

-The ``times`` method takes a single argument of type ``() -> ()``, or “a function that has no parameters and does not return a value”.
+The ``times`` method takes a single argument of type ``() -> ()``, which indicates a function that has no parameters and does not return a value.

 After defining this extension, you can call the ``times`` method on any integer number